How to Calculate Your Grade: Simple Guide for School, College & University

 - Participation or attendance โ 10%

-Different countries and even different schools use slightly different grading scales.
-Here are a few common patterns:
+Different countries and even different schools use slightly different grading scales:

 - Canada & Australia: Many schools use a similar AโF scale to the US, but cut-offs can vary by province or institution.

-Our grade calculator is flexible enough to work with all of these systems.
-Once you know your percentage, you can also convert it to GPA using our GPA Calculator.
+Our final grade calculator is flexible enough to work with all of these systems.
+Once you know your percentage, you can also convert it using our GPA Calculator.

-Instead of doing this by hand, just enter your current assignments in the calculator, set the final exam weight, and adjust the final exam score until the final percentage matches your goal.
+Instead of doing this by hand, just enter your current assignments, set the final exam weight, and adjust the final exam score until the final percentage matches your goal.

 - Focus more on the categories with the heaviest weight (usually tests and exams).